yeenbean/pauljac3-mastodon-bot/README.md

 # pauljac3

 The official bot for Pauljac3.
-Supports Mastodon and Bluesky.
+Supports Mastodon and Bluesky. (and twitter now lol)

 ## TODO